Sodium–sulfur battery: Transport and heavy machinery

-Room Temperature Sodium-Sulfur Batteries
+Room-temperature sodium–sulfur batteries

-One of the main shortcomings of traditional sodium-sulfur batteries is that they require high temperatures to operate.
+One of the main shortcomings of traditional sodium–sulfur batteries is that they require high temperatures to operate.
 This means that they must be preheated before use, and that they will consume some of their stored energy (up to 14%) to maintain this temperature when not in use.
 Aside from saving energy, room temperature operation mitigates safety issues such as explosions which can occur due to failure of the solid electrolyte during operation at high temperatures.
-Research and development of sodium-sulfur batteries that can operate at room temperature is ongoing.
-Despite the higher theoretical energy density of sodium-sulfur cells at room temperature compared to high temperature, operation at room temperature introduces challenges like:
+Research and development of sodium–sulfur batteries that can operate at room temperature is ongoing.
+Despite the higher theoretical energy density of sodium–sulfur cells at room temperature compared to high temperature, operation at room temperature introduces challenges like: